-The small amount of uranium dioxide not only gives the glass its color, it makes it glow.
-When you place a piece of glass you believe to be vaseline in a dark area and illuminate it with a blacklight, it will fluoresce bright green.
+The small amount of uranium dioxide not only gives the glass its color, but it also makes it glow.
+When you place a piece of glass you believe to be vaseline in a dark area and illuminate it with a blacklight, it should fluoresce bright green.
 If it doesn't glow green, it's not vaseline glass.
 Some pieces of light yellow glass appear to be vaseline, but once this test is performed, that designation is thoroughly ruled out if they glow a different color (manganese causes an orange or peachy glow, for instance) or the piece doesn't glow at all.

 That bit of uranium in the glass also makes it slightly radioactive.
 Not to worry though, the radioactivity of the glass is so minute that it doesn't pose a threat if displayed in your home.

 What we identify as vaseline glass was produced from the mid-1800s through the beginning of World War II, but its peak of popularity was from the 1880s through the 1920s.
 Large companies like Fenton Glass and Mosser Glass made these wares, along with some other smaller shops.
 The glass made by smaller companies usually isn't as easy to identify, in terms of a manufacturer, as that of the larger firms.